 Easy steps to fold horse blankets for a polished look down the barn aisle.

-Ideas for creating a minimal shavings barn!
+Ideas for creating a minimal shavings barn by using fewer shavings.

 Easy steps to train your horse to be still and calm during injections.

 Some tips on tracking and planning for your horse’s health needs.